 She also has a message for all the readers, reading her journey, “Fake it till you make it!
 There was a time when I wasn’t comfortable or good at coding.
 Now, I finally feel satisfied with my understanding of programming and also know that there is a lot more I have to learn and do which can only come through hard work and dedication.”

-To read more Success Stories, click here and to share your journey with us, write to us on firstname.lastname@example.org.
+To read more Success Stories, click here, and to share your journey with us, please connect with us on firstname.lastname@example.org

 By Vidhi Agarwal